rockapot/crash/Story/Hour 04.md

 ### Hour 04
 The wind had stopped and visibility was clear.
 She sighted the other party first, still dots in the wilderness five hundred meters off.
 Only the latest in the collection of miracles that was her.
 They hid in cover of snow and bore witness together.
 Their vantage point was poor.
 “Wait here,” he said, and she nodded weakly, without energy.
 The ground was covered in gentle moguls which he used to mask his approach.
 When he got into position he laid on his stomach and propped himself on his elbows and scoped the unknowns.
 Snow had found its way into his blankets and a groundshaking chill ran through him.
 He could barely stabilize the image.
 The newcomers numbered nineteen in total.
 Husky and large in nonregulation furs and thickly studded surveyor’s pouches.
 Workers or tradesmen.
 A few carried scavenged watchmen’s pikes taller than a man with incandescent soul lights still burning at their tips.
 Four of them smaller, younger, wearing familiar jumpsuits decked out with thermals.
-One of them maybe female.
 They sledded metal equipment boxes on a tarp between them.
 Fellow engineers, perhaps.
 All of them headed along the bearing of the homing beacon.
 Likely from *Nereid* given their gear.
 Training his scopes in their direction of travel he found a black structure in the middle of the field nearly a hundred meters long shaped like a maggot with a cornucopia maw at one end.
 At the maw it was several stories tall.
 A dorsal cargo hold or landing bay from the looks of the flat bottom.
 It appeared to have separated and touched down during troposphere entry, carving an icy ravine behind it.
 The rest of the ship was nowhere in sight.
 When he went back and told her she smiled as though once again filled with spirit.
 Then she stood and let out a long chattering breath.
 For an instant he beheld her silhouette against the dead sky and thought of home.
 She told him he was her good luck charm and led him tightly by the hand.
 ----